bitstadium/HockeySDK-Mac/README.md

 ## Additional Options

+### Catch additional exceptions

-* If you want the SDK to intercept exceptions thrown within the main NSRunLoop before they reach Apple's exception handler, add the following line before `startManager`:
+If you want the SDK to intercept exceptions thrown within the main NSRunLoop before they reach Apple's exception handler, add the following line before `startManager`:

     [[BITHockeyManager sharedHockeyManager] setExceptionInterceptionEnabled:YES];

 They will be treated with the default behavior given to uncaught exceptions.
 Use with caution if the client overrides `-[NSApplication sendEvent:]`!

     Alternatively you can also subclass `NSWindow` or `NSApplication` to catch the exceptions like this:

     @implementation MyWindow

     - (void)sendEvent:(NSEvent *)theEvent
     {
         // Catch all exceptions and forward them to the crash reporter
         @try {
             [super sendEvent: theEvent];
         }
         @catch (NSException *exception) {
             (NSGetUncaughtExceptionHandler())(exception);
         }
     }

     @end

+### Improved startup crashes handling

-* Crash reports are normally sent to our server asynchronously.
+Crash reports are normally sent to our server asynchronously.
 If your application is crashing near startup, BITHockeyManager will send crash reports synchronously to make sure they are being received.
 For adjusting the default 5 seconds maximum time interval between app start and crash being considered to send crashes synchronously, use the following line:

     [[BITHockeyManager sharedHockeyManager] setMaxTimeIntervalOfCrashForReturnMainApplicationDelay:<NewTimeInterval>];

+### Sparkle setup for beta distribution

+* Install the Sparkle SDK: http://sparkle.andymatuschak.org/

+  As of today (03/2013), Sparkle doesn't support Mac sandboxes.
+If you require this, check out the following fork:

+* Set `SUFeedURL` to `https://rink.hockeyapp.net/api/2/apps/<APP_IDENTIFIER>` and replace `<APP_IDENTIFIER>` with the same value used to initialize the HockeySDK

+* Create a `.zip` file of your app bundle and upload that to HockeyApp.

+### Add analytics data to Sparkle setup

+Set the following additional Sparkle property:

+    sparkleUpdater.sendsSystemProfile = YES;

+and add the following Sparkle delegate method (don't forget to bind `SUUpdater` to your appDelegate!):

+    - (NSArray *)feedParametersForUpdater:(SUUpdater *)updater
+                     sendingSystemProfile:(BOOL)sendingProfile {
+      return [[BITSystemProfile sharedSystemProfile] systemUsageData];
+    }

+If you want to track usage times, you have to add the following methods in your code, e.g. when a document is opened and closed.
+Another example scenario is when the app is started or comes to foreground and when it goes to background or is terminated:

+    [[BITSystemProfile sharedSystemProfile] startUsage];
+    [[BITSystemProfile sharedSystemProfile] stopUsage];

+### Show debug log messages

-* In case you want to check some integrated logging data (this should probably be used only for debugging purposes), add the following line before `startManager`:
+In case you want to check some integrated logging data (this should probably be used only for debugging purposes), add the following line before `startManager`:

     [[BITHockeyManager sharedHockeyManager] setLoggingEnabled:YES];

 ## Optional Delegate Methods